ESSS/alfasim-sdk/docs/source/01_quick_start.rst

 ---------------------

 With :file:`myplugin.hmplugin` file, it's now possible to install it on |alfasim| application.
-From the menu bar select the `Plugin Manager` option, as illustrated in the figure bellow:
+From the menu bar select the `Plugin Manager` option, as illustrated in the figure below:

 .. image:: _static/quick_start/menu_bar.png
     :target: _static/quick_start/menu_bar.png